 Recipe for Gluten-free Garlic Parmesan Dinner Rolls:

+These gluten-free garlic Parmesan dinner rolls have the perfect texture, perfect garlic, Parmesan and butter flavors, and are a great addition to your gluten-free meal!
+The taste is similar to gluten-free garlic bread!
 I've had the best results using Gluten Free Mama's All-purpose Almond Flour Blend or Authentic Foods Multi-Blend.
 If using a flour blend that already has xanthan or guar gum in it, then cut the amount of xanthan gum called for in this recipe down to 1/2 tsp. *see blog post for ingredient substitutions As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Pin these to your gluten-free bread board on Pinterest: